finnito/Science/content/12ess/as91192/homework.md

 ## Homework/Revision Cycle

-The questions have been grouped together for easier revision.
-Each question will come with the following information:

-1. The full question content
-2. Hints for how to start the question if you are stuck
-3. The marking schedule

 The homework cycle comes in three steps, and after completing the 3rd, you simply go back to step one and repeat.

 1. __Attempt the Question__